Having a loved one with a brain injury is hard. And it can be difficult to find the right long-term care program for them.

 The best way to determine the level of care they need is by visiting a brain injury center like rehab and wellness, where you can talk to an expert about their case.

-For someone with a traumatic brain injury or other types of cognitive impairment who needs long-term care services to live safely and independently in the community:
+For someone with a traumatic brain injury or other types of cognitive impairment who needs long-term care services to live safely and independently in the community, they must be able to function at home without constant supervision.

 If any one of these steps is a challenge for them (especially those involving independence), you’ll want to find a facility with more extensive services.
 On the other hand, if it’s just something minor like needing someone else to do laundry every now and again, perhaps assisted living will suffice.